Bachelor of General Studies, University of Calgary

 I currently work as a Diversity Advisor for an oil & gas company based in the Kingdom of Saudi Arabia.

 I have been associated with the oil & gas sector for the past few years.
-An extremely valuable lesson that I learnt while working at Shell Canada has been that for a business to be effective, Human Resources must be at the heart of a big business.
+An extremely valuable lesson that I learned while working at Shell Canada has been that for a business to be effective, Human Resources must be at the heart of a big business.

 A humbling experience I had after graduating from University was when I got to assist one of my favourite Economics Professors with his investment portfolio.
 I also feel extremely proud when a programme I have developed and/or facilitated manifests in a positive, noticeable impact on the audience members.